andrepl/GriefPrevention/README.md

-   all commands are now available as subcommands of a main `/griefprevention` command (also aliased to `/gp`).  some have also been combined into multi purpose commands, for example `/restorenatureaggressive` is now `/restorenature aggressive`.
+   all commands are now available as subcommands of a main `/griefprevention` command (also aliased to `/gp`).  some have also been combined into multi purpose commands, for example `/restorenatureaggressive` is now `/restorenature aggressive` or `/gp restorenature aggressive`.
    Tab completion is available wherever possible.

 What's Planned?